abinit/abinit/doc/developers/new_testsuite.md

 : The YAML document is a dictionary that can be treated as a tree whose nodes have a label and leaf are scalars or special data structures identified by a tag (note however that not all tags mark a leaf).
-  The top-level node is the YAML document.
+  The top-level nodes are the YAML documents and their labels are the names of their tag.

 Config tree
 : The YAML configuration also takes the form of a tree where nodes are